-- Start slowly.
-You may want to start running or playing sports again.
+- Follow your PT provider's directions for activity.
+You will not be able to run or play sports right away.
 PT takes time.
-You will need to start slowly and build your speed and endurance.
-Do not try to lift heavy weights or run before your therapist says you are ready.
+You will need to build your speed and endurance.
+Do not try to lift heavy weights or do weight-bearing activities before your provider says you are ready.
 You may cause more injury to your ACL.

 - Sit or lie on the floor and put your legs out straight in front of you.
 Bend your knee so your foot is flat on the floor.

 - Slowly slide your heel toward your buttocks.
 Keep your foot on the floor.
 You can also use a towel to help bring your foot back.